dgudim2/obsidian_vault/uni/ISP services/practical work/Practical work.md

 | [[#BitTorrent]] | 5-7 (Application)                                                           | 1.4       | random                |

 > [!note]
-> There are packets without a recognized protocol (about 50%), those are applications exchanging raw data over the **TCP/UDP** connections, those are most likely *BitTorrent*
+> There are packets without a recognized protocol (about 50%), those are applications exchanging raw data over the **TCP/UDP** connections, those are most likely *BitTorrent* or websites fetching data from an *API*

 - $ Here is a tree-like overview (you can also click the protocol names in the table)